 The Rock (The Highland Guard book 11)

-, by Monica McCarty, where the cover if not the title tells you it’s really about a specifically Scottish ghost.
+The Ghost, by Monica McCarty, where the cover if not the title tells you it’s really about a specifically Scottish ghost.

 Highlander’s Sweet Poison: a Scottish Medieval historical romance